felipemaiapolo/infoselect/README.md

     - **gmm**:
         - If <img src="https://render.githubusercontent.com/render/math?math=Y"> is *non*-categorical: a [Scikit-Learn GMM](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html) fitted in (y,X) - y should always be in the first column;
         - If <img src="https://render.githubusercontent.com/render/math?math=Y"> is categorical: a Python dictionary containing one [Scikit-Learn GMM](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html) fitted in X conditional on each category - something like X[y==c,:].
 Format `{0:gmm0, 1:gmm1, ..., C:gmmC}`;
-        - Please use auxiliary function `get_gmm` below, especially if you want to use `covariance_type!` other than 'full'.
+        - Please use auxiliary function `get_gmm` below, especially if you want to use `covariance_type` other than 'full'.
     - **selection_mode**: `forward`/`backward` algorithms.
         - `forward` selection: we start with an empty set of features and then select the feature that has the largest estimated mutual information with the target variable and.
 At each subsequent step, we select the feature that marginally maximizes the estimated mutual information of the target and all the chosen features so far.
 We stop when we have selected/ordered all the features;
         - `backward` elimination: we start with the full set of features and then at each step, we eliminate the feature that marginally maximizes the estimated mutual information of the target and all the remaining features.
 We stop when we have no more features to eliminate;